Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Preliminaries on foliations and measure theory

-is bi-Lipschitz when we consider $L$ endowed with $d_x$, $x\in L$, and $R^m$ endowed with the standard euclidian distance. \end{definition}
+In \cite{PNV} the authors address the problem of determining how the existence of an invariant arc-length system, over a certain one-dimensional foliation $\mathcal F$, impose restrictions on the conditional measures given by a certain invariant ergodic measure.
+The main result is that there are only three types of possibilities for the conditional measures, which we recall below.

-\begin{theorem}\cite{PVII} Let $G$ be a second countable group acting on a smooth manifold $M$ by continuous maps and assume that the action is bi-Lipschitz leafwise weakly rigid along a $G$-invariant $m$-dimensional foliation $\mathcal F$ by $C^r$-submanifolds, $r\geq 1$.
-If $G\acts M$ is ergodic with respect to a $G$-invariant measure $\mu$ then either: \begin{itemize} \item[a)] $\mu$ is weak-atomic along $\mathcal F$ or; \item[b)] the normalized conditional measures $\mu_x$ are just the $m$-dimensional Hausdorff measures on the leaves of $\mathcal F$. \end{itemize} In particular if the foliation is one-dimensional case $a)$ means atomic disintegration. \end{theorem}
+\begin{theorem} \cite[Theorem A]{PNV} Let $f:M\to M$ be a homeomorphism over a compact smooth manifold $M$, $\mathcal F$ be a $f$-invariant one-dimensional continuous foliation of $M$ by $C^1$-submanifolds and $\{l_x\}$ a continuous $\mathcal{F}$-arc length system.
+If $f$ is ergodic with respect to a $f$-invariant measure $\mu$ then one of the following holds: \begin{itemize} \item[a)] the disintegration of $\mu$ along $\mathcal F$ is atomic. \item[b)] for almost every $x\in M$, the conditional measure on $\mathcal F(x)$ is equivalent to the measure $\lambda_{x}$ defined on simple arcs of $\mathcal F(x)$ by: \item[c)] for almost every $x\in M$, the conditional measure on $\mathcal F(x)$ is supported in a Cantor subset of $\mathcal F(x)$. \end{itemize} \end{theorem}

-In particular, given a diffeomorphism $f:M \to M$ preserving a foliation $\mathcal F$ and an ergodic measure $\mu$, by applying Theorem \ref{Theorem:PV} to the $\mathbb Z$-action generated by $f$, we conclude that if $f$ preserves a Borel metric system whose metrics are locally strongly equivalent to the Riemannian metrics of the leaves, then either $\mu$ is weakly-atomic along $\mathcal F$ or the conditional measures are given by the Hausdorff measures on the leaves of $\mathcal F$.